guenter/gandi-dns-update/README.md

     	API key for Gandi LiveDNS
   -domain_name string
     	Domain name
-  -ip string
+  -ip4 string
+      IPv4 address to set.
+Default is to get your public IP from Akamai (default "YOUR_IP") -ip6 string
-    	IP address to set.
+      IPv6 address to set.
 Default is to get your public IP from Akamai (default "YOUR_IP") -record_name string
     	Record name
   -ttl int